chrokh/toow-old/chapters/instance-method-overloading.md

 ```

 In later chapters we will see more complex examples of overloading.
 For now, method overloading should be seen as a powerful tool for making your code more readable and hence maintainable.
+In the next chapter we will see how we can overload constructors.